Canefis/bits/BIT-000X-Distributed-Subnet-Ownership.md

 ### Core Mechanisms

-#### Distributed Subnet Creation
+#### Distributed Subnet Conversion

-A subnet can be converted to a distributed ownership model by calling the `create_distributed_subnet` extrinsic as the subnet owner.
+A subnet can be converted to a distributed ownership model by calling the `convert_to_distributed_subnet` extrinsic as the subnet owner.
 The on-chain accounts for distributed subnets are derived directly from an incrementing `DistributedSubnetId`.
 This process allocates ownership rights across multiple stakeholders through two types of shares:

 - **Profit Shares**: Economic rights that determine profit distribution
 - **Governance Shares**: Voting rights that control subnet governance decisions